-Burning body fat is a complicated process that involves creating a caloric deficit, or burning more calories for energy than you consume in a day.
+To burn body fat you must create a caloric deficit, or burn more calories for energy than you consume in a day.
 A low-calorie diet combined with exercise is the ticket for losing fat from all over your body, including your belly.

 Bike riding on its own will not lead to fat loss if you're eating too many calories.
 You must first get control of your diet and watch your calorie intake if you hope to succeed in the battle of the bulge.

-According to Authority Nutrition, the average female can lose about 1 pound per week by eating 1,500 calories per day, and the average man can lose a pound a week by consuming 2,000 calories per day.
+According to Health.gov's Dietary Guidelines for Americans, a moderately active 30-year-old female can consume 2,000 calories per day.
+To lose about 1 pound per week she needs to reduce her caloric intake to 1,500 per day, and the average moderately active 30-year-old man can lose a pound a week by consuming 2,100 calories per day instead of 2,600.

 That's 500 calories less per day than the average man and woman need to eat to maintain their weight.
 However, this is just an estimate — how many calories you need to eat to lose weight will depend on your current weight and how active you are.